tigerbeetle/tigerbeetle/docs/DESIGN.md

 2. We extract the SIZE of the data from the header (4 GB in this case).
 3. We cannot tell if this SIZE value is corrupt until we receive the data.
 4. We wait for 4 GB of data to arrive before calculating/comparing checksums.
-5. Except the SIZE was corrupted in transit from 16 MB to 4 GB (2 bit flips).
+5. Except the SIZE was corrupted in transit from 16 MB to 4 GB (2-bit flips).
-6. We never detect the corruption, the connection times out and we miss our SLA.
+6. We never detect the corruption, the connection times out, and we miss our SLA.

 ## Why C/Zig?

 We want:

 * **C ABI compatibility** to embed the TigerBeetle leader library or TigerBeetle network client directly into any language, to match the portability and ease of use of the [SQLite library](https://www.sqlite.org/index.html), the most used database engine in the world.
-* **Control of the memory layout, alignment, and padding of data structures** to avoid cache misses and unaligned accesses, and to allow zero-copy parsing of data structures from off the network.
+* **Control the memory layout, alignment, and padding of data structures** to avoid cache misses and unaligned accesses and allow zero-copy parsing of data structures from off the network.
 * **Explicit static memory allocation** from the network all the way to the disk with **no hidden memory allocations**.
 * **OOM safety** as the TigerBeetle leader library needs to manage GBs of in-memory state without crashing.
 * Direct access to **io_uring** for fast, simple networking and file system operations.